8 Best CS:GO Trading Sites: Ranked (2023)

 They don’t support all countries yet.

+LootBear provides one thing that other CS2 trading sites don’t – skin rentals.
 You can sell or rent your skins and cash out to PayPal.
-They also have insurance and securities in place to keep your skins safe from getting stolen.
+They also have insurance and security protocols to protect your skins from getting stolen.
 They boast over 172 million hours of rent time and over $4.4 million paid to skin suppliers.

 8